Learning Abroad Center

 Credits

-This course will introduce students to the Spanish health care system and the context in which it is developing, studying the key changes that have taken place up to the present day.
-Based on a series of case studies, students will be able to compare the Spanish health care model with other models like those of the United States, the United Kingdom, France, Sweden, and/or developing nations.
+This course will introduce you to the Spanish health care system and the context in which it is developing, studying the key changes that have taken place up to the present day.
+Based on a series of case studies, you will be able to compare the Spanish health care model with other models like those of the United States, the United Kingdom, France, Sweden, and/or developing nations.

 Syllabus for Comparative Public Health